manuelinfosec/api.taskmaster-django/README.md

 ## Validation and Constraints Implemented
 - User Authentication:
+  - Duplicate username or email is not allowed.
   - Username can only contain letters, numbers and underscore.
   - Passwords have a minimum length of 6 characters.